michaelkin1/Genome_analysis_michael_kinsella/README.md

 # Genome_analysis_michael_kinsella
 Genome analysis project for paper 1 "RNA-seq and Tn-seq reveal fitness determinants of vancomycin-resistant Enterococcus faecium during growth in human serum"

-This repository contains code for SLURM batch files, an R-file for differential expression analysis as well as an xl file for Gene Ontology of the top 20 differentially expressed genes.
+This repository contains code for SLURM batch files, an R-file for differential expression analysis as well as an excel-file for Gene Ontology of the top 20 differentially expressed genes.
 Furthermore the wiki contains a project plan pre-analysis and a summary of the analysis performed and results from these.
+It also contains some answers to questions provided in the student manual.

 Clarification of code files in main branch: